Options for Missing Teeth – Which is Right For You?

 Options for single or multiple missing teeth

 The best option for replacing your missing teeth depends on your budget, oral health, and personal choice.
-Depending on your circumstances, your dentist will likely recommend one of these three primary options to replace a single tooth or multiple teeth:
+Depending on your circumstances, your dentist in Chandler, AZ will likely recommend one of these three primary options to replace a single tooth or multiple teeth:

 - Implants: An artificial replacement root is placed in the jaw bone and capped with a porcelain crown.